-What is Pulse Survey?
+What is a Pulse Survey in Partner Management?

 Pulse Survey is a brief, regular survey to quickly gather feedback from your partner ecosystem.
 It helps businesses understand partner sentiment, identify issues early in their partner program, and track engagement, leading to better partner relationship management and more effective channel sales.